Rawrshak/Asset-Frameworks/Drafts/ContentContractMetadata.md

         },
         "game": {
             "type": "string",
-            "description": "The game that this content contract is attached to, if any.
-Empty string if not attached to any game."
+            "description": "An optional string that links a specific game to this content contract.
+This may be used by the front-end to organize game-specific contracts."
         },
         "creator": {
             "type": "string",